-December 31
+Decem December 31

 2020 2019

-NIS in the ousands
+NIS in th NIS in thousands

 Finished goods 7,640 990

 Goods in process and dried inflorescence 11,409 3,655

 Total inventory 19,049 4,645

 Note 6 - Biological Assets:

 As stated in Note 2F above, the Company measures biological assets (level 3), which are mostly comprised of medical cannabis plants and agricultural produce, at fair value less selling costs up to the point of harvest.
 This value serves as the cost basis of inventory after the harvest.